devfolioco/devfolio-gatsby-starter/README.md

 ## SEO

 The component `src/components/common/SEO.js` handles all meta data and SEO content, modify the `SEO_DATA` variable to add the data automatically.
 For application manifest data and favicon, modify the `gatsby-plugin-manifest` configuration in `gatsby-config.js`.

+## License

+This project is licensed under the MIT License - read [LICENSE](LICENSE) file for details.